Sheldon Garon: Career

 In 1980, Garon became an assistant professor of history at Pomona College.
 He then joined the department of history at Princeton University in 1994.

 His first book, The State and Labor in Modern Japan, traced the history of the Japanese labor movement.
 In 1997, he published Molding Japanese Minds: The State in Everyday Life, an account of the Japanese state’s success at mobilizing its people to act in the perceived interest of the nation in.

 In Beyond Our Means: Why America Spends and the World Saves (2011), he argues that the current savings imbalances between the United States and other developed nations are not the result merely of different individual choices.
 Beyond Our Means tells for the first time how other nations aggressively encouraged their citizens to save by means of special savings institutions and savings campaigns.
 The U.S. government, meanwhile, promoted mass consumption and reliance on credit through policies such as tax breaks on borrowing, which culminated in the global credit crunch.

-Garon is on the editorial board of a number of academic journals including Contemporary Japan and the Journal of Japanese Studies.